3 Causal Inference: A Practical Approach

 3.4.5 Regression Discontinuity

 The regression discontinuity approach is a regression-based technique that is well-suited for identifying real-valued outcomes, particularly in scenarios where the outcome data contain thresholds or cut-offs.
 This method is commonly applied in cases where treatment is provided when the outcome surpasses a certain threshold but not when it falls below it (Imbens and Lemieux 2008).
 The treatment/intervention impact above/below the threshold can be used for causality estimation.
-Examples include receiving scholarships and their implications on admissions/SAT scores or receiving a specific medicine dosage for patients above a certain cut-off of diabetes or cholesterol etc. Figure 3.22 shows an example of student GPA as the outcome (\(Y\)) on the y-axis, and student test scores normalized as a variable (\(X\)) on the x-axis with a threshold deciding scholarship (\(T\)) and its impact as a shifted GPA on the y-axis.
-The shift is the regression discontinuity.
-Regression discontinuity can be measured using the same trend on either side of the discontinuity using the regression formula: \[\hat{y} = \beta_0 + \beta_1X + \beta_2I(x>x_0) \] \(\beta_2\) is the measure fo regression discontinuity.
+Examples include receiving scholarships and their implications on admissions/SAT scores or receiving a specific medicine dosage for patients above a certain cut-off of diabetes or cholesterol etc. Figure 3.22 shows an example of student GPA as the outcome (

 3.4.6 Difference-in-Differences